 Silvessa® is designed to restore and protect hair and skin affected by estrogen decline due to perimenopause or menopause.*

-Cut down on the risk of drying out or breaking off your hair by reducing the amounts of blow drying, straightening, curling, and salon treatments like straightening, perming, and coloring.
+Cut down on the risk of drying out or breaking off your hair during perimenopause and menopause by reducing the amounts of blow drying, straightening, curling, and salon treatments like straightening, perming, and coloring.
 Try taking a break from tight ponytails too, which can cause permanent hair loss at your front hairline and throughout your crown.7

 Get a New Cut

-Of course, a haircut can’t make your hair grow in thicker or faster (if only!)—but the right chop can transform how full and healthy your hair looks and even prevent further breakage.
+Of course, a haircut can’t make your hair grow in thicker or faster (if only!)—but the right chop can transform how full and healthy your hair looks and even prevent further breakage during menopause and beyond.
 If you’re dealing with dry hair, a gloss or deep conditioning treatment can also upgrade your hair’s shine and moisture.
 Hair stylists are well-versed in hiding hair loss, so be upfront about your goals.